-12 Jun Lose Your Illusion: Life After Drugs
+12 Jun Lose Your Illusion: Life After Drug Addiction

 People are looking for an answer to their problems.
 Existential angst is ever-present in the world.
 Most people search outside of themselves for the answer to internal problems.
 People try many things.
 Many people leap towards taking actions and adventures, things outside of themselves as the tonic that will bring them the results they want.

 The results I wanted when I was younger was to find my place in the world.
 Firstly, I tried to play music by learning guitar.
 That seemed to be something I liked, it made other people happy too.
 But it wasn’t something that I could hang my coat on.
 I was still aiming outside of myself for the answers and results I wanted.

 Through those music circles and network, I was introduced to drug culture and everything that comes with that.
 Drug culture is totally normalised in this world.
 I don’t want to get into the morality of drug-taking here which is a voluntary and individual choice.
 Yet I was still looking outside myself for the results I was searching for in my life.
 Taking drugs did, however, dull the internal voice, that was attractive to me initially.